 Booking a visit

 Please contact the Education Ranger on (01597) 810390 to arrange provisional dates.
-It would be beneficial at this point to discuss in detail the topics you would like to study, or to arrange a pre-visit.
+It would be beneficial at this point to discuss in detail the topics you would like to study, or you may wish to arrange a pre-visit to do this.

 Due to the small number of education staff at the Visitor Centre, all groups must bring with them a suitable number of adults to assist with the activities.
 For many of the activities it is necessary to have small numbers of pupils in each group (for some our maximum is 16).
 Each group must be closely supervised, especially when water topics have been chosen.
 It is essential that there are two adults per group, giving a ratio of 1 adult to 8 children for water activities (such as pond dipping) and a ratio of 1:10 for all other activities.